Go Back

 + servings

-Olive Garden Minestrone Soup is a hearty dish that is surprisingly easy to make at home.
+Olive Garden Minestrone Soup is a copycat recipe from the restaurant favorite that is surprisingly easy to make at home.
 This healthy, Italian meal is full of vegetables, beans, pasta, and herbs in a savory broth.

 Ingredients